I’ve been in this interesting inquiry lately:

 What does it mean to be an adult?

 It was initially sparked by this new word everyone is using adulting – the verb form of adult.
-I thought it was just something ‘kids these days’ are saying, but nope, it’s a legit thing for people of all ages.
+I thought it was just something ‘kids these days’ were saying, but nope, it’s a legit thing for people of all ages.

 As I’ve explored this idea I’m increasingly surprised to discover just how many people actively resist the idea of adulting.
 Like being an adult is something painful, scary and worthy of celebration the rare times it’s done successfully.